Useful tips for visiting the gorgeous Antequera, Spain

 🪨The Menga dolmen faces directly towards the peña while El Romeral faces directly towards the Cueva del Toro in the Torcal.
 On 21 June, at the summer solstace, the sun rises over the peak of the peña, and shines directly into the Menga dolmen.
 Viera follows more typical Mediterranean dolmen ‘rules’ and was built along celestial lines facing dawn on the equinox.

-There are also visitable dolmens in Huelva Province if you’re a dolmen geek, like me.
+Related content: There are also visitable dolmens in Huelva Province if you’re a dolmen geek, like me.

-How to Visit the Dolmens
+How to visit the Dolmens

 🪨 Menga and Viera are located on the same site along with an excellent visitors’ centre.
 I highly recommend starting here and watching the short explanatory video as you’ll come away with a far better understanding of how and why the dolmens were built as well as a new-found respect for the ancient architects and builders are these neolithic tombs.